Kotlin/kotlin-koans/README.md

 The repository has two branches, master which contains the exercises for you to do and resolutions which contains the resolved exercises.
 Make sure you don’t cheat!

+Note that the koans tasks for web-demo and educational plugin can be found here: https://github.com/Kotlin/kotlin-koans-edu.